 Love is a major part of life.
 It holds our connections and breeds health and happiness.
 Love is behind our greatest passions and strength.

-Go open yourself to the limitlessness of love, and if you like(love) this page, please share it!
+Go open yourself to the limitlessness of love.
+If you like(love) this page, please share it!